Heart of Azeroth Guide for Battle for Azeroth (BfA 8.1.5)

 - Centre Ring: this trait is the same for all players, on all pieces of gear.
 It will be the Azerite Empowered, which will increase the item level of that piece of gear by 5.

 The gear will always move through the rings in the same order when assigning levels for the Heart of Azeroth to unlock traits.
-The Outer Ring will always have the lowest requirement, while the Centre Ring will have the highest.
+The first of the two Outer Rings will always have the lowest requirement, while the Centre Ring will have the highest.

 Each ring will have a set Heart of Azeroth level that it unlocks at.
 This level requirement is determined by the item level of the piece of gear and it will increase as the item level does.
-Currently, Uldir raid gear has the following level requirements for the 4 rings, depending on the item slot.
+Currently, Battle of Dazar'alor raid gear has the following level requirements for the 5 rings, depending on the item slot.

 For the helm slot, it is as follows: